 V. Twenty-seven term hours in Christian spirituality track requirements:

-A. Three term hours of track requirements as follows: Three term hours of Survey of Christian Spirituality or MN 7311 Prayer and Spirituality or MN 7312 Spirituality and Christian Ministry
+A. Three term hours in a survey of Christian spirituality course, MN 7311 Prayer and Spirituality, or MN 7310 Spirituality and Christian Ministry.

 B. Twelve term hours of elective work in designated courses related to spirituality.